MarcusViniciusLagana/minefield/README.md

 ## Backend

-We will start by creating a backend RESTful API using Express.
+The backend is a RESTful API built using Express.
+After the development and tests of the API, a catchall endpoint was created to redirect any request to the frontend part of the application.
+This way, both parts could be hosted together.

+### The Endpoints

 ### Configuring the environment
 1. Create a new folder for the project, open the terminal in that folder and type **`npm init`**.